 What do you do with your blog post after it has been made live and shared across social media on the day you posted it?
 Well you certainly don’t just leave it at that.
 You need to maximise a blog post after all your hard work.

 Firstly you should share it across all social media (use a scheduling tool such as Hootsuite.)
 And share it more than once.
 I usually share it a couple of times a week on Twitter at different times of the day over a couple of months and ad hoc from then.
 Remember, the lifespan of a tweet is only 15 minutes.
 It depends on how many tweets per day you are doing – you don’t want your Twitter feed to have the same tweet lots of times in a row.
-On LinkedIn/Facebook/Google Plus, I share it perhaps a couple of times a month as those feeds are more static.
+On LinkedIn/Facebook/Google My Business, I share it perhaps once a month as those feeds are more static.

 9 ways to maximise a blog post